-Copying of code from student to student or from the Internet is a serious infraction; it will result in automatic awarding of zero marks to all students involved, and is viewed by the UCL administration as cheating under the regulations concerning Examination Irregularities (normally resulting in exclusion from all further examinations at UCL).
+Copying of code from student to student or from the Internet is a serious infraction; it typically results in awarding of zero marks to all students involved, and is viewed by the UCL administration as cheating under the regulations concerning Plagiarism, Collusion, and/or Falsification.
+Penalties imposed can include exclusion from all further examinations at UCL.
 The course staff use extremely accurate plagiarism detection software to compare code submitted by all students (as well as code found on the Internet) and identify instances of copying of code; this software sees through attempted obfuscations such as renaming of variables and reformatting, and compares the actual parse trees of the code.
 Rest assured that it is far more work to modify someone else's code to evade the plagiarism detector than to write code for the assignment yourself!